 Outsourced PCB assembly benefits capacity much in the same way it reduces lead times: a bigger team and more space to work with.

 Furthermore, a contractor will better recognize economy of scale.
 Once you get into the 10,000s with order volumes, you may need to redesign the board to make it more manufacturable on a larger scale.
-A trusted PCB assembly service can assist with that.
+A trusted assembly service can assist with that.

 And, because it always seems to come back to cost in the end, remember: If you want to assembly high-volume orders on your own, you’ll need super-expensive mounting and inspection equipment to meet capacity needs.